adamk9516/teachers-v.s-student/school/suspended.md

-# You just cursed out the dean.
-You are suspended for a week and got sent home
+# You Cursed Out The Dean.
+You Are Suspended For A Week And Got Sent Home

 ## [Go back home](../alarm.md)